 He has served as a team physician for The Ohio State University, Columbus Clippers (the AAA affiliate of the Cleveland Indians), Capital University, University of Dayton, Wright State University and Olentangy and Beavercreek High Schools.
 At Ohio State he treated many athletes and provided medical coverage for Ohio State football, volleyball, cross country, track and field, rowing, swimming and diving, ice hockey and wrestling.

-Dr. Matic has special interests in treating endurance athletes and ultrasound-guided injections, orthobiologics such as Platelet Rich Plasma (PRP) and percutaneous tenotomy (Tenex) procedures and concussion impact testing.
+Dr. Matic has special interests in treating endurance athletes and ultrasound-guided injections, orthobiologics such as platelet injections (platelet injections) and percutaneous tenotomy (Tenex) procedures and concussion impact testing.

 What is your specialty?